SUICIDALITY AND ANTIDEPRESSANT DRUGS

 Monoamine Oxidase Inhibitors (MAOIs)

-Given the primary CNS effects of Savella, caution should be used when it is taken in combination with other centrally acting drugs, including those with a similar mechanism of action.
+Given the primary CNS effects of SAVELLA, use caution when it is taken in combination with other centrally acting drugs, including those with a similar mechanism of action.

 Clinically Important Interactions With Select Cardiovascular Agents

-Digoxin: Use of Savella concomitantly with digoxin may be associated with potentiation of adverse hemodynamic effects.
+Use of SAVELLA concomitantly with digoxin may be associated with potentiation of adverse hemodynamic effects.
 Postural hypotension and tachycardia have been reported in combination therapy with intravenously administered digoxin (1 mg).
-Co-administration of Savella and intravenous digoxin should be avoided [see WARNINGS AND PRECAUTIONS].
+Avoid co-administration of SAVELLA and intravenous digoxin [see WARNINGS AND PRECAUTIONS].

-Clonidine: Because Savella inhibits norepinephrine reuptake, co-administration with clonidine may inhibit clonidine's anti-hypertensive effect.
+Because SAVELLA inhibits norepinephrine reuptake, co-administration with clonidine may inhibit clonidine's anti-hypertensive effect.